Ball of the Foot Pain

 - A Morton’s neuroma is the irritation of nerves in the ball of the foot.

-- This is also a very common condition, it can feel as though if your foot is clicking and popping by the third and fourth toe.
+- This is also a prevalent condition.
+It can feel as though if your foot is clicking and popping by the third and fourth toe.

 - Capsulitis in the ball the foot is due to the ligaments and tendons getting irritated in the foot.